aganezov/fga/docs/readme.md

 contains some duplication in terms of support functions.

-# <a id="orth"></a>Orthology
+# Orthology

 This section covers all scripts that can be found in ``orth`` python package in root ``src`` package.
 This scripts are designed to process orthologous data, that is presented in tab-separated text format.
-All scripts assumes some thigngs about supplied data, but all those bottlenecks can be easily generalized.
+All scripts assumes some things about supplied data, but all those bottlenecks can be easily generalized.

 Assumptions: